SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 > **How do you read a single key-value pair from an SSTable file that follows the above-mentioned encoding scheme**?
 To read one key-value pair from an SSTable file, we need to read the first four bytes (`u32`) to get the key size, next four bytes to get the value size, then read the number of bytes equal to the key size to get the key and finally read the number of bytes equal to the value size to get the value.

 SSTable files are organized into blocks (or sections).
-Typically, SSTable files in all the storage engines `index-block` + `bloom-filter-block` + `data-block`. *Imagine all these blocks as byte arrays ranging from one offset to the other.*
+Typically, SSTable files in all the LSM-tree based storage engines include `index-block` + `bloom-filter-block` + `data-block`. *Imagine all these blocks as byte arrays ranging from one offset to the other.*

 **Index-block** contains the key-offset pairs in the sorted order by key.
 The offset here is the offset of the key-value pair in the data block of the SSTable file.

-**Bloom filter block** contains the bloom filter byte array corresponding to all the keys present in the SSTable file
+**Bloom filter block** contains the bloom filter byte array of all the keys present in the SSTable file

-**Data block** contains the key-value pairs in the sorted order by key
+**Data block** contains the actual data; the key-value pairs in the sorted order by key

 > A Bloom filter is a probabilistic data structure used to test whether an element is a set member.
 A bloom filter can query against large amounts of data and return either “possibly in the set” or “definitely not in the set”.
 More information on bloom filter is available [here](/blog/bloom_filter/).

-The previous image represents that a `get` operation may have to read multiple files.
+LSM-trees may end up reading a lot of files (or portions of files) in order to perform a `get` operation.
 What we need is a way to establish the relationship between the amount of data read (or written to) and the amount of data requested by the user.
 This relationship can later be used to question if the storage engine is doing too much IO or is the throughput suffering because of the additional IO?

 Let's understand "read and write amplification" to build such a relationship.